 NATIONAL FRUITCAKE TOSS DAY

-On January 3rd, National Fruitcake Toss Day challenges us to chuck the fruitcake as far as you can.
+Usually the third weekend in January, National Fruitcake Toss Day challenges us to chuck the fruitcake as far as we can.
 (Occasionally, this fun holiday is listed as occurring on the first Saturday in December.)

 Many people receive fruitcakes as gifts sometime during the holiday season.
 Some people eat this holiday bread while others may re-gift them.
 There are those who sneakily throw them away and others who will do so openly.

-But on the third day of January, another type of fruitcake, ahem, person comes out of the woodwork.
-These are the characters who have hoarded them, stored them and hid them so they can celebrate with a competition of sorts.
+But on the third day of January, another type of fruitcake, ahem, a person comes out of the woodwork.
+These are the characters who have hoarded them, stored them, and hid them so they can celebrate with a competition of sorts.

 HOW TO OBSERVE #FruitcakeTossDay

 Host a fruitcake tossing competition.
-Invite family to join you outside with their respective fruitcakes (the ones made with flour, fruit and nuts) and take turns chucking them as far as they can.
-Make hot cocoa and prizes.
+Invite family members to join you outside with their respective fruitcakes (the ones made with flour, fruit, and nuts) and take turns chucking them as far as they can.
+Make hot chocolate and prizes.
 Share your celebration using #FruitcakeTossDay to post on social media.

 NATIONAL FRUITCAKE TOSS DAY HISTORY